UniqueNetwork/unique-marketplace-api/README.md

 ### Environment variables

-When you start the UniqueNetwork Marketplace Backend container, you can adjust the configuration of the instance by passing one or more environment variables either on the docker-compose file or on the `docker run` command line.
+When an UniqueNetwork Marketplace Backend container is started, the configuration of the instance can be adjusted by passing one or more environment variables either on the docker-compose file or on the `docker run` command line.
-If you want to add a new environment variable:
+Should there arise a need to add a new environment variable:

 ### Running database migrations

-Migrations can start automatically by setting AUTO_DB_MIGRATIONS env to true, or you can run npm run playground migrate_db to start migrations manually (highly recommended)
+Migrations can start automatically by setting AUTO_DB_MIGRATIONS env to true, or manually by executing 'npm run playground migrate_db' (highly recommended).

 - For docker-compose add the variable name and value under the application section in the [`docker-compose.yml`](https://github.com/UniqueNetwork/unique-marketplace-api/blob/master/docker-compose.hub.yml) file present in this repository: